eniola-oladele/coding-challenges/PracticeInterviews/GoldmanSachsHireVuePrep.md

 ### Tips for Responding to Behavioral Questions from CTCI

-* Be Specific, Not Arrogant
-Specificity means giving just the flags and letting the interviewer derive an interpretation.
+* Be Specific, Not Arrogant: Specificity means giving just the flags and letting the interviewer derive an interpretation.

-* Limit Details
-Stay light on details and just state the key points, avoid blabbering on about a problem such that the interviewer finds it hard to follow.
+* Limit Details: Stay light on details and just state the key points, avoid blabbering on about a problem such that the interviewer finds it hard to follow.

-* Focus on yourself, not your team
-Don't leave your interviewer clueless about your actual impact on the project.
+* Focus on yourself, not your team: Don't leave your interviewer clueless about your actual impact on the project.

 * Give Structured Answers